Jishnuraj07/Amazon_review_sentiment_Analysis_using_openai_GPT_3/README.md

 # Sentiment Analysis Streamlit App

-This project is a Streamlit web application for performing sentiment analysis on a dataset of reviews using the OpenAI GPT-3.5 model.
+This project is a Streamlit web application for performing sentiment analysis on a dataset of reviews using the OpenAI GPT-3.5 model via AzureopenAI API key using Chat playground.
 The sentiment analysis results are visualized using pie charts and bar charts, with emojis representing different sentiment labels.

 ## Features